genexuslabs/JavaClasses/README.md

 The dependencies between the projects are specified in each pom.xml within their directory.

-# How to build
+# How to build all

 - Download or clone the project.
-- Open a windows command prompt and move to the <project dir>\makefile directory
+- Open a windows command prompt and move to the <project dir> directory
-- Open the build.bat and check the JAVA_HOME directory and the ANT_HOME directory are ok for your environment.
+- Run mvnLocal.bat
+  This will install 1 legacy jar file in the local repository of Maven.
+And the SAP jar file.
+- mvn compile (will compile the whole project)

+# How to build a specific project

+- cd <project specific dir>
-- run buildGxClasses.bat
+- mvn compile

+ # How to package all or some project

+ mvn package

+ # How to copy dependencies jar files to the dependency directory

+ cd gx
+ mvn dependency:copy-dependencies